Welcome to the new age! The age where Social Emotional Learning is essential for your child.

 - Making responsible decisions

 - Solving problems effectively

-Of the 16 skills identified as needful 21st century skills, 12 are SEL.
+Of the 16 skills identified as needful 21st century skills, 12 are Social Emotional Skills

 You may further want to read this article by the World Economic Forum: What are the 21st Century Skills every child requires?

 What is the Need for Social-Emotional Learning?

 We are constantly surrounded by information.
 Everyone and everything around us is feeding us with something.
 Whether it is the internet, television, our mobile phones, or simply a billboard advertisement.
 In this fast-paced world, the one thing that we need a reminder for is to breathe.
 Whoever had thought that 2020 will jolt the world out of this stupor?
 Whoever had thought that the world in its entirety would battle the same thing, together?
 But, it is usually unthinkable that happens and sweeps us off our feet.
 Yes, 2020 had that effect on us.
 And for a moment, the world slowed down.
 But, why wait for a global pandemic to tell us to slow down?
 Why not always be aware of ourselves?
 Why not always be ready to deal with the emotions we are experiencing, positive or negative?
 In order to solve problems, is it crucial, more than ever, to manage our emotions and set a strong foundation for SEL?
 Social-Emotional Learning (SEL) strengthens us as individuals and as communities, especially during uncertain times.

 Parents: How to Develop Social-Emotional Skills at Home